mironartt/percent1_fron_v2/replit.md

 # OnePercent MVP

 ## Overview
 The OnePercent MVP is a Vue 3 + Vite application for personal life management and goal tracking, inspired by the "1% improvement" philosophy.
-Its core purpose is to empower users with tools for self-improvement and consistent growth.
-Key capabilities include a Balanced Scorecard (SSP) module for life balance assessment, a Goals Bank for structured goal setting with a guided workflow, and an AI Mentor for user engagement.
-The project aims to establish a market-leading platform for personal development, leveraging a Django REST API backend for data persistence and authentication.
+It provides tools for self-improvement and consistent growth through a Balanced Scorecard (SSP) module for life balance assessment, a Goals Bank for structured goal setting, and an AI Mentor for user engagement.
+The project aims to be a market-leading platform for personal development, supported by a Django REST API backend.

 ## User Preferences
 I prefer simple language and iterative development.
 Ask before making major changes.
 I prefer detailed explanations.
 Do not make changes to the folder `Z`.
 Do not make changes to the file `Y`.